EndPointCorp/end-point-blog/2011/08/05/rails-optimization-digging-deeper.html.md

 title: 'Rails Optimization: Digging Deeper'
 ---

 I recently wrote about [raw caching performance in Rails](/blog/2011/07/12/raw-caching-performance-in-rubyrails) and [advanced Rails performance techniques](/blog/2011/07/22/rails-optimization-advanced-techniques).
 In the latter article, I explained how to use a Rails low-level cache to store lists of **things** during the index or list request.
-This technique works well for list pages, but it doesn't necessarily apply to requests to an individual **thing**, or what is commonly referred to as the "show" action in Rails applications.
+This technique works well for list pages, but it doesn’t necessarily apply to requests to an individual **thing**, or what is commonly referred to as the “show” action in Rails applications.

-In my application, the "show" action loaded at ~200 ms/request with low concurrency, with the use of Rails [fragment caching](http://api.rubyonrails.org/classes/ActionController/Caching/Fragments.html).
+In my application, the “show” action loaded at ~200 ms/request with low concurrency, with the use of Rails [fragment caching](https://apidock.com/rails/v2.0.0/ActionController/Caching/Fragments).
 And with high concurrency, the requests shot up to around 2000 ms/request.
-This wasn't cutting it!
+This wasn’t cutting it!
 So, I pursued implementing full-page caching with a follow-up AJAX request, outlined by this diagram:

 <img alt="" border="0" id="BLOGGER_PHOTO_ID_5637405702799042498" src="/blog/2011/08/05/rails-optimization-digging-deeper/image-0.png" style="display:block; margin:0px auto 10px; text-align:center;cursor:pointer; cursor:hand;" width="700"/>